chaerim-kim/chaerim-kim.github.io/_posts/Projects/2022-03-01-Projects-EdgeComputing_ECS.md

 > 👩🏻‍💻 A Final Year Project on Edge Computing that simulates and evaluates different edge architectures

-This project simulates different edge architectures deployed in a domain such as Autonomous Vehicles and Industry 4.0 to depict the effect of the computational and networking system parameters on the performance results, using [EdgeCloudSim](https://github.com/CagataySonmez/EdgeCloudSim).

 [Project Overview Post](https://chaerim-kim.github.io/projects/edge-computing/)

 ## 👁‍🗨 How to invoke MATLAB graphs for EdgeCloudSim